 This early level invites everyone’s participation.
-Play the Get Set for School Sing Along CD in the background so the children become familiar with the songs and activities.
-Introduce Mat Man (taking turns, learning body parts and how to draw with Mat Man).
-Activities to develop within fine motor skills include stringing large beads, putting together puzzles, snips paper with scissors, coloring, roll clay/play dough, draw/copy a horizontal line, painting (both finger painting and painting on an easel).
+Play the Get Set for School Sing-Along CD in the background so the children become familiar with the songs and activities.
+Introduce Mat Man (taking turns, learning body parts, and how to draw with Mat Man).
+Activities to develop fine motor skills include stringing large beads, putting together puzzles, snips paper with scissors, coloring, roll clay/play dough, draw/copy a horizontal line, painting (both finger painting and painting on an easel).

 Readiness Level 2 – Hands-on Letter Play: 3yrs-3 1/2 years old: